 Recently, a discovery of a novel smooth muscles constricting 31-amino acid endothelin was made, which was named endothelin-2 (1-31)(ET-2 [1-31]).
 This was found to be generated from the big endothelin using human chymase to cleave Tyr31 – Gly32 bond.
-This ELISA assay is specific for ET-2 (1-31) and will not cross-react with ETs (1-21) and big ETs.
+The following endothelin-2 (1-31) ELISA kit is specific for ET-2 (1-31) and will not cross-react with ETs (1-21) and big ETs.
 However, it can be used to recognise both native and synthetic peptide forms of ET-2 (1-31).

 - Chymase processes big-endothelin-2 to endothelin-2-(1-31) that induces contractile responses in the isolated monkey trachea.
 Eur J Pharmacol.
 (1998) 358 (3): 229-33.
 Takai S, Shiota N, Jin D, Miyazaki M.

 - Characterization of endothelin isoforms in human heart: endothelin-2 demonstrated.
 J Cardiovasc Pharmacol.
 (1993) 22 Suppl 8: S26-8.
 Plumpton C, et al.